badgen/badgen/README.md

 - 🌀 Zero dependency
 - ⚡️ Fast by design (see [benchmarks](#benchmarks))
-- 👯‍ Pure JavaScript, running in node & browser
+- 👯‍ Running in node & browser

 ## Usage